×

 9:00 a.m. - 3:00 p.m.

-Loyola University Chicago’s nationally acclaimed Beazley Institute for Health Law and Policy is pleased to announce that our annual Wiet Life Science Law Scholars Workshop to be held at the Corboy Law Center, 25 East Person, Chicago, Illinois, on Friday, September 8, 2023.
-We are planning for a fully in-person event this year.
+Loyola University Chicago School of Law’s Beazley Institute for Health Law and Policy is pleased to announce our annual Wiet Life Science Law Scholars Workshop.
+The event will be held at Loyola University Chicago Corboy Law Center on Friday, September 20, 2024.

-This event has been generously funded by Loyola University Chicago law alumnus Mitch Wiet (JD ’65) and his family.
+The workshop is generously funded by Loyola University Chicago law alumnus Mitchell Wiet (JD ’65) and his wife Fran Wiet.
 Admission to the workshop, a one-night stay at a local Chicago hotel, conference day meals, and workshop reception, are free.
-Attendees must cover their own flight and other travel.
-In the case that funding for travel is not covered by home institutions, scholars may apply for travel funding as part of their abstract submission by including a statement of travel funding requests and reasons.
+Attendees must generally cover their own flight and other travel.
+In the case that funding for travel is not covered by home institutions, scholars may apply for travel funding as part of their abstract submission by including a statement of travel funding requests and reason; priority in travel funding will be provided to junior scholars.
 Additional hotel funds may also be available for those traveling significant distances; please also submit an interest statement and reasons for additional night hotel.
-Funds are limited and requests will be considered on a case-by-case basis.
+Funds are limited and requests will be considered on a case-by-case basis

-Contact Professors Jordan Paradise jparadise@luc.edu or Cynthia Ho cho@luc.edu with questions about abstract and draft submissions.
+Contact Professors Jordan Paradise at jparadise@luc.edu or Cynthia Ho at cho@luc.edu with questions about abstract and draft submissions.
 For logistical questions, please contact Grace Pyatt at health-law@luc.edu.

 Established in 1984, Loyola’s Beazley Institute for Health Law and Policy has evolved into a nationally recognized center dedicated to the education of health and life science law leaders and policymakers, and to the study and furtherance of the field.
 The Institute publishes two journals and offers more than thirty health law, life science law, and compliance courses.
 The Beazley Institute is a leader in online legal education, with more than 300 students annually taking courses through its Center for Online Studies.
 With the offering of the Wiet Life Science Law Scholars Workshop, the expansion of Loyola’s life science curriculum, and dedicated externship opportunities for students, the Beazley Institute looks forward to collaborating with our scholar colleagues to support the discipline of life science law.